ericphanson/SDPAFamily.jl/README.md

 * `variant`: either `:gmp`, `:qd`, or `:dd`, to use SDPA-GMP, SDPA-QD, or SDPA-DD, respectively.
 Defaults to `:gmp`.
 * `silent`: a boolean to indicate whether or not to print output.
 Defaults to `true`.
 * `presolve`: whether or not to run a presolve routine to remove linearly dependent constraints.
 See below for more details.
 Defaults to `false`.
+Note, `presolve=true` is required to pass many of the tests for this package; linearly independent constraints are an assumption of the SDPA-family, but constraints generated from high level modelling languages often do have linear dependence between them.
 * `binary_path`: a string representing a path to the SDPA-GMP binary to use.
 The default is chosen at `build` time.
 * `params_path`: a representing a path to a parameter file named `param.sdpa` in the same folder as the binary if present.
 For details please refer to the [SDPA users manual](https://sourceforge.net/projects/sdpa/files/sdpa/sdpa.7.1.1.manual.20080618.pdf).
 The default parameters used by SDPA_GMP.jl are here: <https://github.com/ericphanson/SDPA_GMP.jl/blob/master/deps/param.sdpa>.